 Slice the veggies evenly: This is important for making sure the roasted veggie taco filling cooks at an even rate.

-An oven-free method: During summer, feel free to ditch the oven and use a grill tray instead to cook your veggies until tender for delicious grilled veggie tacos!
+An oven-free method: During summer, feel free to ditch the oven and use a grill tray instead to cook your veggies until tender for deliciously grilled veggie tacos!

 If you’re eating plant-based on a budget, then vegan tacos are a must-have in your weekly rotation; they’re quick and simple to prepare, packed with flavor, and a true crowd-pleaser (even for meat-eaters!).